Nepal’s prime minister resigns following violent protests against social media ban and corruption

 Khadga Prasad Oli said he was stepping down immediately.

-KATHMANDU, Nepal (AP) — Protesters set fire to homes of some of Nepal's top political leaders in opposition to a social media ban that was lifted early Tuesday a day after deadly anti-government protests.
+His resignation came after protesters set fire to the homes of some of Nepal's top political leaders in opposition to a social media ban that was lifted early Tuesday, a day after deadly anti-government protests when police opened fire and killed 19 people.

 Local reports and videos shared on social media showed protesters attacking residences of the top political leaders in and around Kathmandu.
 A curfew was imposed in the capital and other cities, and schools in Kathmandu were closed.